Tomato Pachadi Recipe (Thakkali Pachadi)

 Storage Suggestions

-Take it out from the refrigerator 10 to 15 minutes before serving so that the chutney can come down to room temperature.
+Take it from the refrigerator for 10 to 15 minutes before serving so the chutney can come to room temperature.

-You can also reheat the amount you want to serve in a pan or in the microwave.
+You can also reheat the desired amount in a pan or in the microwave.

 You Might Also Like